-The menace is intentional each year as crews begin working on WitchFest, Gardner Village’s 45-day celebration of everything witch, complete with witch displays and a scavenger hunt to find them, Breakfast with a Witch, Witchapalooza Music Dinner Theater, a Witches 5k Run/Walk, and the popular Witches Night Out, which is currently in its 20th year.
-Other events also include Wee Witches Weekend and the all-new Cackling Cantina.
+The menace is intentional each year as crews begin working on WitchFest, Gardner Village’s 45-day celebration of everything witch, complete with witch displays and a scavenger hunt to find them, Breakfast with a Witch, Witchapalooza Music Dinner Theater, a Witches 5k Run/Walk, and the popular Witches Night Out, which is currently in its 21st year.
+Other events also include Wee Witches Weekend and the Cackling Cantina.

 “Witches’ Night Out draws thousands of would-be witches to the Village each year,” Joe Long, CEO of Gardner Village, said.
 “They come wearing elaborate costumes and pointy hats, ready to shop, eat, play and have a lot of witchy fun.
-Witches Night Out if the original and first event that started WitchFest.”
+Witches Night Out is the original and first event that started WitchFest.”

 With the ambiance and charm of an early Utah village, the brick-lined paths surrounding the historic Gardner flour mill are the perfect backdrop for the whimsical witch displays that adorn the property during WitchFest.
 One green-faced beauty sits on a shop roof trying to get cell phone reception on her “eye” phone.
 Overhead the Wicked Witch of the West furiously pedals her bike.
 And don’t miss the poor old witch who didn’t see what was coming while flying.
 She’s smashed up against the flour mill silo like a bug on a windshield.